tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 T> ### Notice the Pattern
 T> Like in the first example where we implemented the ability to like a category, we will once again be implementing a further view here. **AJAX requests need their views as a means to communicate with the server.** It's just the same as a standard, synchronous request!

 With the URL mapping, view and template then in place, we will need to alter Rango's `base.html` template to provide a search box, which will allow users to enter their request.
-After that, we'll then need to implement some further JavaScript/JQuery to glue the client-side and server-side functionality together.
+After that, we'll then implement some further JavaScript/JQuery to glue the client-side and server-side functionality together.

 ### Preparing the Base Template
 Let's tweak Rango's `base.html` template first.
 We'll modify the block of code responsible for rendering the sidebar.
 Find the definition of the `sidebar_block` block, and update the surrounding `<div>` element to include an `id`, like in the example below.